-Same goes for toiletries like shampoo, conditioner, body lotion, body wash, etc. I would also highly suggest bringing plenty of mosquito repellant as it is very expensive and the island is full of them!
+The same goes for toiletries like shampoo, conditioner, body lotion, body wash, etc. I would also highly suggest bringing plenty of mosquito repellants as it is very expensive and the island is full of them!
 We used OFF Mosquito Repellant Lotion.
 It was a lifesaver.
-It is available in a 50ml bottle, perfect for traveling and carry-on luggage and really spreads well over your body to protect you from the mosquitos.
+It is available in a 50ml bottle, perfect for traveling and carry-on luggage, and really spreads well over your body to protect you from the mosquitos.

 Bring your own snorkeling gear- Although our “day tours” included our snorkeling gear in the price, I must say the gear itself was not the best, most modern snorkeling equipment provided by the tour company.
 If you want to assure that your gear fits properly and that you can see well while snorkeling, I highly suggest you bring your own.

 Also, it will come in handy for the days in which you have free time to explore the islands and go to the beaches and take advantage of the free snorkeling sites.
 There are several tour agencies from which you are able to rent snorkeling gear for a day, but it will cost you $5 (mask and snorkel only)-$10 (mask, snorkel, and fins) USD/ person per day.